Leptopelis christyi

 Leptopelis christyi, also known as the Christy's tree frog or Christy's forest treefrog, is a species of frog in the family Arthroleptidae.
 It is known with confidence from eastern and northeastern Democratic Republic of Congo, southern and western Uganda, and northwestern Tanzania.
 It is likely to occur in Burundi and Rwanda, possibly ranging further in East Africa.
 There is an isolated population in Cameroon and Gabon that might represent a distinct species.

+Etymology

 The specific name christyi honours Dr. Cuthbert Christy, a British army doctor who collected the holotype.

 Description

 Adult males measure 36–41 mm and adult females 55–62 mm in snout–vent length.
 The tympanum is large, about half to three-fourths of the diameter of the eye.
 The dorsum often bears a dark, forward-pointing triangle.
 Most individuals have a light, irregular lateral line.
 Also a green colour phase might be present.
 Males have pectoral glands.
 The male advertisement call is a single, rather tonal clack.